 - Launch the Translate app and navigate to Settings > Tap to translate > Enable.

 - Now open the app you want to translate the text from and select the text.

 - As soon as you copy the text, you will see a Google Translate balloon on the screen.

 - Tap the balloon and it will reveal a small pop up window with the translation of the text you just copied.

 - You can use that window to translate your reply to the text if you are chatting with someone.

 You can enable the notifications from the Tap to translate settings to open the Google Translate floating window on any app.

 Google’s “Tap to translate” feature works perfectly even if your smartphone is not connected to the internet.
-But to get it working, you have to download the language translation pack so it can translate the text without internet.
+But to get it working, you have to download the language-translation pack so it can translate the text without the internet.